Rising for Justice is staffed by a passionate and diverse group of lawyers, advocates and activists. Click on any name to see more details.

 Eve has worked as an educator and freelance journalist, teaching writing and literature classes for college students and reporting on education, mental health, and right-wing extremist movements in the U.S. for outlets like Teen Vogue, Bustle, and ReWire.
 They hold an MFA in Creative Writing from Hollins University and a BA in English from Grove City College.

-In their spare time, Eve is a nonfiction features editor at The Rumpus and co-hosts the Kitchen Table Cult Podcast.
+In their spare time, Eve co-hosts the Kitchen Table Cult Podcast.
 They live in Alexandria with their dog and two cats, and can often be found obsessing over garden or knitting projects.

 DEVELOPMENT OUTREACH AND COMMUNICATIONS SPECIALIST